jankolf/ser-fiq-pytorch/README.md

 To run the example code,
 1. download the [model checkpoints](https://share.jankolf.de/s/F64PNQjsQLpmGLW)
 2. create a folder checkpoints and copy the file into it
-3. Execure the example code with
+3. Execute the example code with
    ```
    python main.py
    ```